-Maine Coons are well known for their fascination of water.
-They are one of the few cat breeds that love to play in water, and have even been known to enjoy a quick swim or bathe in the bath tub!
+Maine Coons are well known for their fascination with water.
+They are one of the few cat breeds that love to play in the water, and have even been known to enjoy a quick swim or bathe in the bathtub!

 With many different cat shampoos on the market, it can be a confusing business trying to pick one.
 I personally settled with this great value cat shampoo, available on Amazon.
 It arrived quickly, and our Maine Coon smells super yummy!
 If your Maine Coon isn’t a fan of bathing, give this cat dry clean spray a go, to help keep their fur in a great healthy condition.

-They are often nicknamed the ‘dog of the cat world’, partly due to their large physique, but also due to their dog like personalities and love of human company.
-Don’t be surprised if your Maine Coon follows you around the home, like a dog would.
+They have often been nicknamed the ‘dog of the cat world‘, partly due to their large physique, but also due to their dog-like personalities and love of human company.
+Don’t be surprised if your Maine Coon follows you around the home as a dog would.
 They won’t need encouragement to do this, they are extremely loyal, and will naturally just want to be by your side at all times.

 8. Health Checks